titanabrian/meower-backend/README.md

 **Meower** is an application build in Vue Js and Express Js.
 This application is a dead simple social media that allow you to share what's in your mind

+## Features
+* Register New User
+* User Authentication using JWT Token
+* Post Message to Timeline
+* Give Like and Dislike to Other User Posts
+* Reply to Other User Posts

 ## Getting Started

 You can run this application on your server by clone to [https://github.com/titanabrian/meower-backend.git](https://github.com/titanabrian/meower-backend.git) for the backend service and [https://github.com/titanabrian/meower-frontend.git](https://github.com/titanabrian/meower-frontend.git) for the frontend